WycliffeAssociates/btt-recorder-docs/docs/install.rst

 1. Go to this URL: https://recorder.bibletranslationtools.org/download/.

-2. Tap on the first listed release (the large blue words and letters).
-The list of files that can be downloaded shows.

-3. Tap on the bttRecorder.apk link.
+2. Tap **Download APK**.

-4. The APK file downloads.
+3. The APK file downloads.

 5. Navigate to the download folder.

-6. Tap on the bttRecorder.apk file and allow the program to install.
+6. Tap on the **bttRecorder.apk** file and allow the program to install.
 (You may need to give permission for an APK to install on the device.)

 Installing from Google Play Store